Things to Keep in Mind When It Comes to Your Water Heater

-Your water heater is probably the most underrated system in your home.
-Think about it – without a water heater, you don’t have any of the following:
+Your hot water heater is probably the most underappreciated appliance in your home.
+Think about it – without your water heater, you couldn’t have any of these luxuries:

 - Disinfected towels and sheets